lgrahl/saltyrtc-meta/Task-RelayedData.md

 * Otherwise, the decrypted message SHALL be passed to the user application

-SaltyRTC client implementations may choose to always handle 'close' and 'application' messages directly, in which case the task does not need to be able to handle them.

 # Sending Outgoing Messages

 The task must provide a way for the user to send task messages.
 It MUST validate the messages as described in the section on [Message Structure](#user-defined-messages).
-Invalid messages MUST be rejected and the user MUST be notified.
+Invalid messages MUST be rejected and the user application SHALL be notified.

-The same procedure as described in the [SaltyRTC protocol specification](./Protocol.md#sending-a-signalling-message) and SHALL be followed to send task messages.
+The same procedure as described in the [SaltyRTC protocol specification](./Protocol.md#sending-a-signalling-message) SHALL be followed to send task messages.